 - Theories become teaching tools.
 For example, a client who is going through personal or professional changes might find understanding and emotional relief by studying a framework such as William Bridges’ transition model and discussing its application to her situation.

 As the blog explains, “coaching is not a profession that arrived fully formed.
-Rather, it has grown from a history of wisdom and study and been refined by individual practitioners and the protocols of our coaching schools.”
+Rather, it has grown from a history of wisdom and study and been refined by individual practitioners and the protocols of our professional coaching schools.”

 Which brings me to the next point: where can you learn these coaching theories?